 2009 Minimum Wage Change

-In 2009, the federal minimum wage was set to $7.25, resulting in full-time minimum wage workers seeing a monthly income increase of $120.
+In 2009, the federal minimum wage was set to $7.25, resulting in full-time minimum wage workers seeing a monthly income increase of more than $110.
 Prior to this update, the federal minimum wage was changed to $6.55 per hour in 2008 and $5.85 per hour in 2007.

 Throughout the Years: The US Minimum Wage in the Year You Were Born